int64ago/moky/README.md

  - Mock files with js(Should be exported as CommonJS module) & json extension are friendly supported.
  - Use `moky -e` for proxyMaps list, `moky -e <url>` & `moky -e <key>` both work well.
  - `--rewrite` option is ONLY for async request.

+## About views(page) proxy

+> If your application is SPA, you can ignore this part.

+If we set views in proxy mode, actually we can't work in right way.

+In mock mode, we get JSON data from local dist and render it with template files, at last, we see the rendered HTML file.
+But in proxy mode, the server returns HTML file by default, we can't extract JSON data from HTML file!

+Then, in real world, we need to **patch** server, the most import is making the server recognize the sender of requests.
+In moky, we append a `X-Proxy-Header: true` header in every requests, you should patch your server in a proper way(which depends on the type of the engine).
+If you receive such header, just return the data you will render in template file, and write back the header.

+If your server is NodeJS, you can patch in middleware; if it's Java with Spring MVC, you can patch in interceptor.
+These will not break normal logic neither.

 ## License
 [![license][license-image]][license-url]